COVID-19 and Human Subjects Research

 Collaborations with other institutions

-Contact HSD at email@example.com if your COVID-19 research will involve other institutions.
-We can advise you which IRB should review your research, whether the other institutions also need IRB review and (if yes) which IRB should provide review for those institutions.
-Additional information is available at:
+Contact HSD at firstname.lastname@example.org if your COVID-19 research will involve other institutions.
+We can advise you about whether an IRB should review your research, whether the other institutions also need IRB review and (if yes) which IRB should provide review for those institutions.

 Other Specific Issues